- Finishing projects: 6/10 (up from 5/10)

 Is it smart to upload your first film scoring attempts to the internet?
 No, no it’s not.
 Should I have just left this locked up on my hard drive?
 Definitely.

 I’d like to do more of this.
 Hit me up if you’re a budding filmmaker looking for scores.

 Tony Abbott will be leading our country next week and Kevin Rudd is to blame.

-Abbott’s stumbling, backward and blatantly dishonest media statements weren’t enough for us to forget Rudd’s treachery; clawing and scrambling over the bodies of his comrades and back into the history books.
+Abbott’s stumbling, backward and blatantly dishonest media statements weren’t enough for us to forget Rudd’s treachery; clawing and scrambling back into the history books over the bodies of his comrades.

 The whole ‘pick the party you least dislike’ scenario got me thinking about elections gone by and made me realise – there’s only one leader I know that could change the game up right now.
-There’s just one visionary with the experience and tenacity to separate the beige from the beige, and take on the Liberals like he did in the 2008 Monash University Student elections.
+One visionary with the experience and tenacity to separate the beige from the beige, and take on the Liberals like he did in the 2008 Monash University Student elections.

 That man’s name is Wheelie McBarrow.

 He’s aged a bit since the ’08 campaign, but Wheelie’s still got that fire.

 He might not look like it now, but Wheelie scrubs up well.

 - Historical knowledge: 3/10 (down from 4/10)